Taxpayers with overseas accounts seethe at big penalties due

 THE CANADA PROBLEM

-Canada has the largest population of dual citizens and other U.S. taxpayers, and has been the location of intense political maneuvering between the two countries.
+Canada has the largest population of dual citizens and other U.S. taxpayers, and has been the location of intense political manoeuvring between the two countries.

 Many Canadians, like Ruth (who spoke on condition that her last name not be used), a 53-year-old stay-at-home mom in Kingston, are struggling to cope with the rules, wondering whether they might receive some leniency.
 Ruth was born in the United States; her husband is Canadian.
 Once she discovered the rules on overseas disclosure, she felt she had little choice but to enter the voluntary-disclosure program.
 But she's so anxious and angry now that she's considering renouncing her U.S. citizenship.